 Generally the cumulative indemnification obligations of the Stockholders, on the one hand, or BioScrip, on the other hand, in the aggregate will not exceed an amount equal to the then available escrow fund (the "Escrow Fund") established under the Escrow Agreement, as described below in the section entitled "The Escrow Agreement" (the "Cap").
 However, any and all breaches constituting Unrestricted Claims will not be subject to the Cap.
-"Unrestricted Claims" refer any indemnity claims made with respect to: (i) any Specified Representations, (ii) any intentional or willful breaches by CHS of any covenants or agreements set forth in the Agreement and Plan of Merger, and (iii) any breach of any covenant or agreement made under the Agreement and Plan of Merger to be made or performed by the Stockholders following closing, and (iv) the tax indemnity.
-"Specified Representations" refer to each of the representations and warranties regarding the organization of the Stockholders, the due authorization, execution and delivery of the Agreement and Plan of Merger by the Stockholders, the enforceability of the Agreement and Plan of Merger, organization and qualification of CHS, the capitalization of CHS, subsidiaries of CHS, the binding obligations of CHS, the taxes and tax returns of CHS, absence of brokers used by CHS and BioScrip in connection with the merger, the organization of BioScrip and Camelot, the due authorization, execution and delivery of the Agreement and Plan of Merger by BioScrip and Camelot, the capitalization of BioScrip and the capitalization and operations of Camelot.
-The aggregate amount of Losses paid by any Stockholder will not exceed the amount of proceeds actually received by such Stockholder under the Agreement and Plan of Merger, except that with respect to each Kohlberg Entities under the Agreement and Plan of Merger.
+"Unrestricted Claims" refer any indemnity claims made with respect to: (i) any Specified Representations, (ii) any intentional or willful breaches by CHS of any covenants or agreements set forth in the Agreement and Plan of Merger, and (iii) any toreach of any covenant or agreement made under the Agreement and Plan of Merger to be made or performed by the Stockholders, following closing, and (iv) the tax indemnity.
+"Specified Representations" refer to each of the representations and warranties regarding the organization of the Stockholders, the due authorization, execution and delivery of the Agreement and Plan of Merger by the Stockholders, the due authorization of CHS, subsidiaries of CHS, the binding obligations of CHS, the taxes and tax returns of CHS, absence of brokers used by CHS and BioScrip in connection with the merger, the organization of BioScrip and Camelot, the due authorization, execution and delivery of the Agreement and Plan of Merger by BioScrip in connection with the merger, the organization of Gamelot.
+The aggregate amount of Losses paid by any Stockholder under the Agreement and Plan of Merger, except that with respect to each Kohlberg Entity, the aggregate amount of Losses paid by any Kohlberg Entity or all of the Kohlberg Entities will not exceed the amount of proceeds actually received by all of the Kohlberg Entities under the Agreement and Plan of Merger.